camaraproject/Commonalities/documentation/API-design-guidelines.md

 2. The MINOR version when functionality is added that is backwards compatible
 3. The PATCH version when backward compatible bugs are fixed

-For more details on MAJOR, MINOR and PATCH versions, and how to evolve API versions, please see [versioning in the API release process](https://wiki.camaraproject.org/x/a4BaAQ) in the Release Management wiki.
+For more details on MAJOR, MINOR and PATCH versions, and how to evolve API versions, please see [API versioning](https://wiki.camaraproject.org/x/a4BaAQ) in the CAMARA wiki.

 It is recommended to avoid breaking backwards compatibility unless strictly necessary: new versions should be backwards compatible with previous versions.
 More information on how to avoid breaking changes can be found below.